“There's been a big oil spill off the coast of Louisiana.”

 You are watching the news on TV and they're talking about an oil spill.
 Your roommate walks by and sees the pictures.
 He hasn't heard about this news, so he asks what's going on.
-You say:
+You answer him by saying this.

 There's been a big oil spill off the coast of Louisiana.